mmornati/docker-ghostblog/README.md

 ### Changelog

+* Fixed problem starting with old middleware file.
+Just removed the file and using standard Ghostblog functionalities
 * Updated Node module to 4.2 version which is now supported by Ghost

 ### Ghost Updates

+#### 0.8.0

+* [New] Subscribers (Beta) - enable in labs to collect email addresses from your blog
+* [New] Slack integration - notify a slack channel whenever a new blog post is published
+* [New] Twitter & Facebook support - add your social profiles to your blog and users, get a meta data boost
+* [New] HTTP2 Preload headers - get super speed with CloudFlare
+* [Changed] Image uploader - improved editor performance and a smoother upload experience
+* [Changed] theme API breaking changes - see here for the details
+* [Fixed] Errors in JSON-LD structured data output on blog posts & author pages

+#### 0.7.9

+* [Improved] Static pages now have structured data, just like posts, so they will pass validation for twitter cards and other social media sharing tools.
+* [Improved] Relaxed CORS handling, meaning less people should have issues logging in to their blog if their URL isn't configured exactly right.
+* [Improved] Draft post slugs (urls) are updated when the title changes, so that you don't get weird half-titles in slugs anymore.
+* [Fixed] Static files immediately result in a 404, because trying a filename with a trailing slash on the end is never going to result in a happier ending.
+* [Fixed] Incorrect preview link & icon position in the editor making it easier to preview your post by clicking the word "preview" at the bottom of the editor.
+* [Fixed] Requesting url as a field from the Posts API didn't return the correct response (Public API Beta).
+* [Changed] Trusted domains now require their protocol be included.
+See below for details (Public API Beta).

 #### 0.7.8